ahhyoushh/AQI-Predictor/README.md

 This project aims to **predict the next day’s Air Quality Index (AQI)** using historical pollutant measurements.
 The dataset contains hourly readings of pollutants such as **CO, NH₃, NO₂, O₃, PM10, PM2.5, and SO₂**, which are aggregated into daily averages for modeling.

+I have also made a page about this project [AQI Prediction model](https://ahhyoushh.github.io/aqi.html "Go to page")

 A **Random Forest Regressor** is used to capture the nonlinear relationships between pollutant levels and AQI.
 Features include both pollutant concentrations and temporal attributes such as **month** and **weekday**.

 ---